 Tuna salad may have salad in its name, but it can be enjoyed in so many more ways.

-- Low carb meal: Swap out the chicken for tuna and make a lettuce wrap or over a bed of fresh greens.
+- Low carb meal: Swap out the chicken for tuna and make lettuce wraps or lettuce cups.
+Or serve over a bed of salad greens.

-- Tuna sandwich: Make a sandwich with a few slices of cucumber, so good!
+- Open-faced sandwich: Make tuna salad sandwiches with a few slices of cucumber under it, so good and fresh!
 Or go diner style and grill with a slice of cheese for a tuna melt.

 - Breakfast or lunch toast: Top your whole grain bread with it for a healthy meal of fiber, fat and protein!
 Or make tuna avocado toast by smashing an avocado on toast and topping it with a scoop of healthy tuna salad.

-- In an avocado: Scoop out the avocado seed and fill the empty space with tuna salad!
+- In an avocado: Scoop out the avocado seed and fill the empty avocado halves with the salad!
 A restaurant quality healthy lunch.